 Specializations: Programs of Study

-The Law School provides seven programs of study for students who wish to concentrate on particular legal fields and problems.
+The Law School provides eight programs of study for students who wish to concentrate on particular legal fields and problems.
 These programs enable students to study established and emerging areas of law in light of modern challenges and developments.
 The following brief descriptions of these special programs are followed by links to more information.
 See also Choosing Your Curriculum at Notre Dame Law School, prepared by the faculty.

 Business attorneys focus on the challenging legal puzzles faced by businesses of all sizes and types.
 Because much of the law school curriculum prepares the student for litigation practice, including litigation relating to businesses, the Program of Study in Business Law places a special although not exclusive emphasis on transactional practice: helping clients achieve their goals efficiently and responsibly, and in ways that minimize the risks and costs of litigation.
 The program has three substantive dimensions: corporate law, dealing with private ordering and the organization and management of both businesses and nonprofit organizations; tax law, the study of which includes careful thinking about the incentives and externalities associated with different tax policies; and commercial law, which structures and regulates the buying, selling, planning, and financing of a wide range of enterprises.

 The Program of Study in Criminal Law will help prepare students to participate in the crucial work of ordering society and protecting the vulnerable.
 Prosecutors and law-enforcement agents, acting on behalf of the entire community, vindicate the rule of law and the dignity of crime victims.
 Defense attorneys vigorously work to make sure that both individual rights and limits on government power are respected.
 Consistent with the high stakes involved, the criminal law is administered through complex and highly regulated processes in the United States and, in cases involving offenses against international law, in international tribunals, such as the International Criminal Court.